ibbles/LearningUnreal/Texture.md

 Textures can be used for many different kinds of data, but there are a few that are very common.

 - Diffuse
-  The base color of a surface.
+    - The base color of a surface.
-  Sometimes called Albedo.
+    - Sometimes called Albedo.
 - Normal
-  Provide sub-triangle surface unevenness to a surface.
+    - Provide sub-triangle surface unevenness to a surface.
-  Texture containing normals are called "normal maps".
+    - Texture containing normals are called "normal maps".
-  Textures containing normals are often sufficed with `_N`.
+    - Textures containing normals are often sufficed with `_N`.
+    - Due to coordinate system differences sometimes imported normal maps are backwards with shadows showing up on the wrong side of a bump or dent.
+Fix this by checking Flip Green Channel in [[Texture Editor]] > Details panel > Texture.
 - Specular
 - Roughness